razor-network/bgls-go/README.md

 ### Hashing
 Currently only hashing to G1 is supported.
 Hashing to G2 is planned.
 For altbn128, the hashing algorithm is currently try-and-increment, and we support SHA3, Kangaroo twelve, Keccak256, and Blake2b.

-For bls12-381, we are using [Fouque-Tibouchi hashing](http://www.di.ens.fr/~fouque/pub/latincrypt12.pdf) using blake2b.
-This is interoperable with ebfull's repository.

 ## Future work
 - Optimize bigint allocations.